Spomky-Labs/otphp/Resources/doc/installation.md

                 check_path: 2fa_login_check             # The route name you have used in the routes.yaml
                 always_use_default_target_path: false   # Optional, default is false
                 default_target_path: /                  # Optional, can be a path or a route name

+    # This ensures that the form can only be accessed when two-factor authentication is in progress
+    access_control:
+        - { path: ^/2fa, role: IS_AUTHENTICATED_2FA_IN_PROGRESS }
 ```

 ### Step 5: Register authentication tokens